yongzx/yongzx/content/post/post-drive-X-into-BERT/index.md

 {{< figure src="modification_1.png" title="Illustration of the modification on the input embeddings.
 Part of the figure is taken from Devlin et al. (2018)." numbered="true" lightbox="true" class="img-md-75">}}

 Levine et al. (2020) introduced an additional embedding for each BERT input embedding.
 The additional embedding would be trained to represent supersenses.
-The authors proposed mapping each word to its supersense through a trainable weight matrix $M$ and subsequently to the sense embedding through another trainable matrix $S$.
+The authors proposed mapping each word to its supersense through a trainable weight matrix $M$ and subsequently to the supersense-aware embedding through another trainable matrix $S$.

 ### Modification 2: Training Task for Supersense Prediction